vuejs/vuepress/packages/docs/docs/theme/writing-a-theme.md

 If the user provided `themeConfig` in `.vuepress/config.js`, it will also be available as `$site.themeConfig`.
 You can use this to allow users to customize behavior of your theme - for example, specifying categories and page order.
 You can then use these data together with `$site.pages` to dynamically construct navigation links.

-Finally, don't forget that `this.$route` and `this.$router` are also available as part of Vue Router's API.
+Finally, don’t forget that `this.$route` and `this.$router` are also available as part of Vue Router’s API.

 ::: tip
-  `lastUpdated` is the UNIX timestamp of this file's last git commit, for more details, refer to [Last Updated](../theme/default-theme-config.md#last-updated).
+  `lastUpdated` is the UNIX timestamp of this file’s last git commit, for more details, refer to [Last Updated](../theme/default-theme-config.md#last-updated).
 :::

 ## Content Excerpt

-If a markdown file contains a `<!-- more -->` comment, any content above the comment will be extracted and exposed as `$page.excerpt`.
+If a Markdown file contains a `<!-- more -->` comment, any content above the comment will be extracted and exposed as `$page.excerpt`.
 If you are building custom theme for blogging, this data can be used to render a post list with excerpts.

 ## App Level Enhancements